Record $2.3 million in NSF grants boost undergraduate research at WSSU

 The funding will support research in chemistry, cybersecurity, biophysics, biology, psychology and STEM (Science, Technology, Engineering and Mathematics) education.

 All but one of the grants are from the NSF’s Historically Black Colleges and Universities Undergraduate Program (HBCU-UP), which supports education and research at U.S. HBCUs.
-Three of the grants are from HBCU-UP’s Excellence in Research, which was created in 2017 to increase research capacity at the nation’s HBCUs.
+Two of the grants are from HBCU-UP’s Excellence in Research, which was created in 2017 to increase research capacity at the nation’s HBCUs.